-The Group's transition from product manufacturer to a marketing and distribution platform was completed in FY2021.
-Contango now has an operating structure and business model that will allow it to grow FUM, build scale and reach profitability in the near term.
+FY2021 saw the completion of the Group's transition from product manufacturer to a marketing and distribution platform.
+Contango now has an operating structure and business model that will allow it to grow funds under management (FUM), build scale and soon reach profitability.